BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/dwarven_holds.md

 - Mountain Dweller

-**ACTIVE/PASSIVE RULES**
+- **Mountain Fighters** `ACTIVE`

-- **Mountain Fighters** `ACTIVE` - This model gains a bonus of +1 To Wound when making Strikes against a model that is within a piece of difficult terrain, such as a piece of rocky terrain, or a ruin.
+This model gains a bonus of +1 To Wound when making Strikes against a model that is within a piece of difficult terrain, such as a piece of rocky terrain, or a ruin.

 </div>